mas94uk/Munic/README.md

 - Document nginx reverse proxy setup
 - Searching (server-side) and/or filtering of tracks
 - m3a playlist support (including generating custom playlists)
+- Change the header graphic to that of the currently-playing song

 ## Contributions
 I am happy to accept contributions if they meet the goals of what I am trying to do - send me a message if you're not sure.
 If they don't meet my goals, you are welcome to fork the project, of course.